dwightdurmon/www-questlandia-com/blog/2020-December-Update.md

 ### Forge Server Online

 The Forge server is online.
 You will need Minecraft Forge 1.12.2 as well as the [required mods](https://durmon.org/downloads/mods.zip).

+### New Site Online

+The new website is now online (and you are reading it!)
+Yay!

+We'll try to continue adding more documentation and details as we can!